-Candidates who successfully complete this program and have completed prescribed coursework in the content area may be eligible for the Nebraska Teaching Certificate with one or more of the following endorsements:

-Biology, Chemistry, English Language Arts, Physics, Science, History, Geography, Math, Psychology, Religious Education, Secondary English, Social Science.
-Coursework in specific content area may be required to meet eligibility for Nebraska Teaching Certificate.
+Candidates who successfully complete this program and have completed prescribed coursework in the content area may be eligible for the Nebraska Teaching Certificate with one or more of the following endorsements: Biology, Chemistry, English Language Arts, Physics, Science, History, Geography, Math, Physical Education, Psychology, Religious Education, Secondary English, Social Science.

-Required courses: (\denotes endorsement only)
+Required courses: (\required for both M.Ed. & endorsement only)

+, ,

 EDUC 500 Admission to Education Program (0 hours)

 PSY 511 Psychological Foundations to Teaching

 and Learning

 EDUC 506 Integrating Technology into the

 Classroom

-EDUC 532 Enhancing Learning through Linguistic and

-Cultural Diversity

-EDUC 593 Basic Foundations of Special Education

-and Inclusive Practices

-EDUC 594 Research Evaluation and Design

-Instruction and Assessment
+or EDUC 670 Technology in Assessment